Email FacebookTwitterMenu burgerClose thin

 Series 9 Exam

-Series 9 is the shorter half.
-Described by FINRA as the “General Securities Sales Supervisor – Options” exam, it covers the rules and regulations of supervising sales of corporate, municipal and options securities.
+Series 9 is the shorter of the two exams.
+Described by FINRA as the “General Securities Sales Supervisor – Options” exam, it covers the rules and regulations of supervising options activities.

 Applicants have to pass the Series 7 license exam before taking the Series 9 exam.
 Meanwhile, they also must be employed and sponsored by a FINRA member firm.